 - 85% of organizations experienced at least one targeted password attack, typically intelligent brute force attacks

-- 45% of organizations have at least one breach where it is confirmed that an account is acting in malicious ways (e.g. sending malicious emails, mass file downloads)
+- 45% of organizations have at least one data breach where it is confirmed that an account is acting in malicious ways (e.g. sending phishing emails, malicious email attachment mass file downloads)

-If stolen credentials is the top prize for cybercriminals, phishing is the preferred method to achieve it.
+If stolen credentials is the top prize for cybercriminals, a phishing data breach is the preferred method to achieve it.
 Spoofing a trusted identity, phishing attacks exploit human nature rather than exclusively technological vulnerabilities.

 In this report, 25 percent of successful data breaches involved phishing—and credentials are by far the most common piece of data compromised in phishing attacks.